KatherineRitchie/Visualisation-of-Methanogenesis/DEVELOPMENT.md

 April 23 - worked on writing pathway constructor and pathway test cases, having trouble working with rapid json library April 24 - Added equality operator overloading after issues with const.
 Wrote enzyme test cases.
 April 25 - Finished writing the json-filename-to-pathway constructor.
 Huzzah!
 It works based off of debugging software but test cases are not working for unknown reasons.
+April 27 - Integrated backend (which is not yet finished) into the open frameworks environment using the project generator.